kasperduen/kasperduen/README.md

 - 🌎 Globe-Trotter who loves to travel and visit new cultures
 - ☕ Big time coffee drinker
 - 🍺 Love for micro breweries

-### 🚀 Stack of choice

-Love building software with Next.js, tailwind CSS and Typescript.
-PostgresQL is my preferred DB and graphql is growing on me.